iifl-logo

 With the premium positioning of the Vredestein brand in Europe and now with the modern state-of-the-art plant in Hungary, the Company has good prospects for improving its product mix towards a more premium car tyre segment.

-The Company has launched truck tyres in Europe and the US, which will further enhance revenue and market presence.
+The Company has launched truck tyres in Europe and US, which will further enhance revenue and market presence.

 Threats